SUSE/Portus/_docs/Configuring-Portus.md

 - **create/manage_namespace**: allow users to create/modify namespaces if they
   are an owner of it.
 If this is disabled, only an admin will be able to do this.
 It defaults to true.
+- **create/manage_webhook**: allow users to create/modify webhooks if they are an owner of it.
+If this is disabled, only an admin will be able to do this.
+It defaults to true.
 - **push_images**: set a push policy.
 Available options are: `allow-teams`, `allow-personal` and `admin-only`.
 You can read more about push policies [here](/features/3_teams_namespaces_and_users.html).